Local space time constant mean curvature and constant expansion foliations: Uniqueness and nonexistence

 Assume that one such local sheet $\Sigma_1$ passes through $p\in\R^{n+1}$ and by eventually selecting a further sub-sequence on can construct a different sheet $\Sigma_2$ also passing through $p$.
 Then since the $\tilde S_j$ are embedded, $\Sigma_1$ and $\Sigma_2$ must be ordered near $p$ in the sense that $\Sigma_1$ is locally on one side of $\Sigma_2$.
 Such a situation is possible.
 However, if one can construct three sheets $\Sigma_1$, $\Sigma_2$ and $\Sigma_3$ meeting at $p$ in a locally ordered fashion, then it is also possible to construct three sheets such that $\Sigma_2$ is between $\Sigma_1$ and $\Sigma_3$, such that the outward normal of $\Sigma_1$ and $\Sigma_3$ agree at $p$ an such that the outward normal of $\Sigma_2$ points into the opposite direction at $p$ than the outward normals of $\Sigma_1$ and $\Sigma_2$ (cf. figure~\ref{fig:graphs}).
 This situation is incompatible with the strong maximum principle and the fact that the $\Sigma_i$ have the same nonzero constant mean curvature (Lemma \ref{lemma 2.1}).
 First, the strong maximum principle implies that $\Sigma_1$ and $\Sigma_2$ agree in a neighborhood of $p$ and thus also the middle sheet $\Sigma_2$ must agree with $\Sigma_1$.
 Since both surfaces have different orientations, this would mean that they have constant mean curvature zero, which is a contradiction.

 Consequently, there can be no more than two sheets passing through a single point $p\in\R^{n+1}$.
 This means that the $\tilde S_j$ subconverge to an Alexandrov-embedded hypersurface in $\R^{n+1}$ with positive constant mean curvature.
 By Alexandrov's Theorem the limit must be a round sphere.
-Round spheres are unstable in the Euclidean metric and therefore for $j$ large enough $\Tilde{S_j}$ is unstable.
+Round spheres are unstable in the Euclidean metric (when allowing variations that don't preserve volume) and therefore for $j$ large enough $\Tilde{S_j}$ is unstable.